CSS Minifier

 | Line breaks | Multiple lines per rule | One continuous line | Always safe |

-The minified CSS renders identically.
-Browsers don't need whitespace or comments.
+The minified CSS renders identically for standard rules.
 Always keep your source files readable and only minify for production output.

 Real Size Savings